aws-samples/example-permissions-boundary/README.md

 # Example Permissions Boundaries

 This repository contains a sample IAM permissions boundary as a starting point for creating your own permissions boundary to meet the security needs of your organization.
-These IAM permissions boundary samples, when attached to an IAM role, allow it to perform all expected workload tasks without being able to modify the security of its environment.
+The IAM permissions boundary sample, when attached to an IAM role, allow it to perform all expected workload tasks without being able to modify the security of its environment.

-This policy sample is just an example, and may allow for more access than you intend your application roles to have.
+The permissions boundary policy sample is just an example, and may allow for more access than you intend your application roles to have.
 You should remove any unnecessary entitlements for your applications in the spirit of least-privileged access.

 ## About Permissions Boundaries